-Melanie Nathan: “The time is now to end the criminalization of human sexuality and gender identity, to end prejudice and discrimination against LGBTQI people around the world!”
+Melanie Nathan: “The time is now to end the criminalization and demonization of human sexuality and gender identity, to end prejudice and discrimination against LGBTQI people around the world!”

 MELANIE’S BLOG HAS BEEN AWARDED THE NATIONAL ASSOCIATION FOR LGBTQI JOURNALISTS (NGLJA) EXCELLENCE IN BLOGGING AWARD FOR 2019.